Posted at Dec 23, 2019 10:05:00 AM by thatagency | Share

 8. Use Public Relations to Your Advantage

-Ads cost money, but PR doesn't have to.
+Ads cost money, but public relations (PR) doesn't have to.
 If you can reach out to local papers and TV stations to promote an upcoming event or show customers a bit of news about your business, like an expansion, it's possible to get some free advertising customers may consider more reliable than your usual channels.